ben-ogden/confluent-demo/README.md

 # Generating Sample Data

-## Using Datagen
+### Datagen Source Connector (setup with REST API)

 TODO

-## Using Voluble Source Connector + ksqlDB
+### Voluble Source Connector (setup with ksqlDB)

 In addition to the REST API offered by Connect, and the Connect view in Control Center, ksqlDB can also manage connectors.
 Connect to ksqlDB with the CLI as shown below (or use the ksqlDB interface in Control Center at http://localhost:9021)

 `docker exec -it ksqldb-cli ksql http://ksqldb-server:8088`

+See all existing connectors using `SHOW CONNECTORS;`

-Create a source connector called 'rich-sample-data'
+Create a source connector to generate richer sample data.

 ```
-CREATE SOURCE CONNECTOR rich-sample-data WITH (
+CREATE SOURCE CONNECTOR rich-datagen WITH (
   'connector.class' = 'io.mdrogalis.voluble.VolubleSourceConnector',
   'genkp.people.with' = '#{Internet.uuid}',
   'genv.people.name.with' = '#{Name.full_name}',